SaleemKamaludin/SaleemKamaludin.github.io/index.md

 ---

 ## Selected Work
-- *The Szeged Index of Symmetric Graphs* — Click the apache link for the PDF.
+- *The Szeged Index of Symmetric Graphs* — Follow the apache link for the PDF.
 - *Optimizing a Math Fair Experience: A Network Model for Layout and Flow* (2024).
 - *Counterfeit Drugs: Statistical Approaches to Awareness and Impact* (2024 collaboration).